graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 ```

 For type-first schemas, you may define your own attributes to perform validation, either on input
-field or output field arguments.
+fields or on output field arguments.
 For example:

 ```csharp
 // for AutoRegisteringObjectGraphType<MyClass>